pingidentity/pingidentity-cdr-sandbox/docs/README.md

     cd ~/projects/cdr/docker-compose
     ```

-1. Use docker-compose to bring the CDR Sandbox stack up.
-This will build a local instance of cdrsandbox/pingaccess:latest:
+1. Use start-sandbox.sh shell script to bring the CDR Sandbox stack up.
+This will build a local instance of cdrsandbox/pingaccess:latest before running docker-compose up:

     ```sh
     ./start-sandbox.sh